 Q. If my primary heat already comes from wood or pellets, am I eligible?

-A. If your primary heat is biomass, you are eligible to get the rebate for a wood or pellet stoves if 1. you are replacing an old, uncertified wood stove (made pre 1990) and 2. your back up or secondary heat is oil, propane or electricity.
+A. We understand from the MEA that if your primary heat is biomass, you are eligible to get the rebate for a wood or pellet stoves if you are replacing an obsolete wood or pellet stove.

-Q: Why is the program limited to houses that heat with electric, oil and propane heating systems?
+Q: Is the program slimited to houses that heat with electric, oil and propane heating systems?

 Q: Do I have to purchase my stove from a Maryland store?

-A: No, it can be purchased from any store or online.
+A: No, it can be purchased from any specialty hearth store, big box hardware or online.
 But it must be installed in a Maryland residence; it cannot be installed out of state.

 Q. Are corn or multifuel stoves that can use both pellets and corn eligible?